fieldtrip/website/development/project/code_coverage.md

     Number of untested functions: 20

-A more complete and detailled code coverage can be obtained with line-by-line coverage of the high-level FieldTrip functions.
+A more complete and detailed code coverage can be obtained with line-by-line coverage of the high-level FieldTrip functions.
 To do that we first create a test case that includes of the FieldTrip tests, which ensures all of the tests follow the [unit testing MATLAB framework](https://nl.mathworks.com/help/matlab/matlab-unit-test-framework.html?s_tid=CRUX_lftnav).

 To generate the report as an HTML file we used the `ReportCoverageFor` name-value argument of the **[runtests](https://nl.mathworks.com/help/matlab/ref/runtests.html)** MATLAB function.